-At the turn of the century, transportation to ROCKPORT was provided by the Cleveland Southwestern Railway Co., which also served 3 amusement parks: Puritas Springs Park, Chippewa Lake Park, and Seccaium Park (see INTERURBANS).
+At the turn of the 20th century, transportation to the area was provided by the Cleveland Southwestern Railway Co., which also served 3 amusement parks: PURITAS SPRINGS PARK, Chippewa Lake Park, and Seccaium Park (see INTERURBANS).
 Many new streets were platted and paved between 1927-30.
-The North Olmsted municipal busline began to serve Fairview in 1931.
-Fairview's main street, called at different times Sugar Ridge, Coe Ridge, and State St., finally took the name Lorain Rd., designated State Route 10 in 1934.
+The North Olmsted municipal bus line began to serve Fairview in 1931.
+The village’s main street, called at different times Sugar Ridge, Coe Ridge, and State St., finally took the name Lorain Rd., designated State Route 10, in 1934.
 Utility services in Fairview began with electricity in 1913, gas in 1916, streetlights in 1921, and water service from Cleveland in 1923.
-The first school was located on Lorain Rd. in 1840.
-Enrollment peaked at 3,640 in 1969-70 but had dropped to 1,769 by 1984.
-In 1995 there were 3 elementary schools, 1 junior high, 1 high school, and 2 parochial schools.
-The city in 1995 had 6 churches.
+The first school was located on what is now Lorain Rd. in 1840.
+Enrollment peaked at 3,640 in 1969-70 but dropped to 1,769 by 1984.
+Roughly 1,580 students attended four Fairview Park public schools as of 2020.
+Minorities made up about 16% of this total.